jonaylor89/PhysicsAnalysis/README.txt

 5.)
 Download the CSV file from your email onto your laptop 6.)
 Move the file to the PhysicsAnalysis directory
 7.)
-Open command prompt and change into the PhysicsAnalysis directory 8.)
+Open a command prompt and change into the PhysicsAnalysis directory 8.)
 Run the command ~\PhysicsAnalysis>python GenerateGraph.py
 9.)
 Into the text box, type the filename of your CSV file and press 'Generate Graph'